Season’s Greetings from the KE team. Click here for our festive opening hours.

 Visa Peru

 UK and USA passport holders do not require a visa for short stays.
 When passing through immigration you will need to request a copy of your TAM Migration form.
 You will need to retain this document and keep it safe, as you will be asked to produce it before you depart Peru.
+Please note that a paper copy of travel insurance is required for people travelling to Huaraz and the Huayhuash region.

 IMPORTANT INFORMATION FOR THOSE TRANSITING THROUGH THE USA